-Books and other materials that are considered classics should be replaced as they are weeded.
+Books and other materials that are considered essential should be replaced as they are weeded.
+Other materials that are lost, damaged, or long overdue will be replaced at the library staff's discretion.

 Discarding:

 When books have been weeded from the shelves, they should be removed from the library in the following manner: